 What's the definition of 'living'.
 I am a long-haul backpacker.
 I don't live anywhere.
 I am not about to start romanticising about where ever I lay my hat is my home.

 I used to 'live' way back when and since I started travelling I've never said the 'L' word.
-Even when I was in Switzerland, though I was working there and I was kindda living there, I never said that I was 'Living in Switzerland'.
+Even when I was in Switzerland, though I was working there and I was kindda living there, I never said that I was ever 'Living' there.

-I had a regular life there, though the definition of regular is some what lost on me.
+I had a regular life, though the definition of regular is some what lost on me.
 Is it: Alarm clock wake up, work colleagues and bosses?
+Routine? meeting up with friends after work?

-I definitely never referred to these periods as 'travelling' since I could not pick up my stuff and walk 10km with it.
+I definitely never referred to the periods in Switzerland as 'travelling' since I could not pick up my stuff and walk 10km with it.
 Summer stuff, winter stuff, ski stuff and work stuff.
 I could barely walk from the ticket office to the train.

 But I stayed in Seoul, 8 weeks.
-I could at that time, say I was in 'travelling'.
-I could still walk 10km with all my stuff.
-Hell I could walk 30, every day, without getting 1 single blister.
+I could at that time, say I was in 'travelling', since I could still walk 10km with all my stuff.
+Hell I could walk 30km, every day, without getting 1 single blister.
 But I guess I did actually live there.
-I frequented the same store for my groceries, I had about 3 eateries I used to go to on a regular basis with guests who had become friends at the hostel where I was working.
+I frequented the same store for my groceries, I had about 3 eateries I used to go to on a regular basis with guests, who had become friends at the hostel where I was working.
+I had an alarm clock 'wake-up'.

 On the ferry from Vladivostok to Donghae I met a Korean American who recommended me a hostel in the Hyewha district.
+He was friends with the boss there.
 And there I met a Kiwi girl who was working in the hostel.
 I wanted a gig myself.
 I asked the boss and within a week I was 'employed'.

 This site is protected under